Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/render_settings/simplify.rst

 ======

 Max Subdivision
-   Maximum number of subdivision in subdivision surface modifiers.
+   Maximum number of subdivision by the subdivision surface modifiers.
 Child Particles
    Show only a subset of all child hairs and particles.
 Texture Limit